alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/who-can-claim-relief.markdown

 This is called Community System Duty Reliefs (CSDR).

-^You can use a [freight forwarder](http://www.bifa.org/members) if you want to import goods and don’t want to manage the logistics yourself.^
+^You can use an agent or freight forwarder if you want to import goods and don’t want to manage the logistics yourself.^

 ##Records you must keep